Bedno/InfoWall/README.md

-At-a-glance personal Info Wall shows time/date, weather/forecast/radar, webcams, more.
+Personal Info Wall.
+At-a-glance time/date, weather/forecast/radar, webcams, more.
 Ideal for constant-on picoprojected use, dedicated laptop or tablet.
 All javascript.

 Works best in Chrome; press F11 for Full Screen mode.
 Automatically adjusts all elements to window size and rotation to maximize readability.
 Weather forecast uses Wunderground.com API.
 Speaks the forecast on capable browsers.